 Read a profile of an IGNIA impact investment >

-Impact Community Capital is certified by the U.S. Treasury Department's CDFI Fund as a Community Development Entity, and by the state of California as a Community Development Financial Institution.
+An affiliate, Impact Community Capital CDE, LLC is certified by the U.S. Treasury Department’s Community Development Financial Institution (CDFI) Fund as a Community Development Entity, and by the state of California as a CDFI.
 It manages investments through its subsidiary, Impact Investment Adviser LLC, a registered investment adviser.
-The firm has pioneered the pooling and securitization of community investment portfolios and the use of U.S. New Markets Tax Credits to finance community childcare and healthcare facilities through a combination of equity and debt.
-Impact Community Capital invests in private equity funds focused on commercial real estate, affordable housing, mezzanine business financing, and historic property preservation.
+The firm has pioneered the pooling and securitization of community investment portfolios and the use of U.S. New Markets Tax Credits to finance community childcare, healthcare, and commercial facilities through a combination of equity and debt.
+Impact’s funds also invest in private equity funds focused on commercial real estate, affordable housing, mezzanine business financing, and historic property preservation.

-The IDB Group is a leader in channeling impact investing capital to Latin America, particularly to countries underserved by commercial banks.
-Each of the IDB Group's four private sector windows engages in impact investing: 1) the Multilateral Investment Fund (MIF) supports access to finance, markets, and basic services through loans, guarantees, equity and quasi-equity, as well as grants and technical assistance; 2) the Opportunities for the Majority Initiative (OMJ) invests in innovative business models that provide high-quality goods and services to low-income people; 3) Structured and Corporate Finance (SCF) leads the IDB's non-sovereign guaranteed lending in areas of infrastructure, financial markets, services and industries; 4) Inter-American Investment Corporation (IIC) provides direct debt and equity financing and technical assistance to small and medium-size enterprises (SMEs).
-The windows invest in a wide range of sectors, including education, health, infrastructure, renewable energy and access to finance.
+The IDB Group is a leader in channeling impact investment capital to LAC countries, particularly to countries underserved by commercial banks.
+Each of the IDB Group’s four private sector windows engages in impact investing: 1) Multilateral Investment Fund (MIF) supports access to finance, markets, and basic services through loans, guarantees, equity, and quasi-equity, as well as through grants and technical assistance; 2) Opportunities for the Majority Initiative (OMJ) invests in innovative business models that provide high-quality goods and services to low-income people; 3) Structured and Corporate Finance (SCF) leads the IDB’s non-sovereign guaranteed lending through loans, guarantees and technical assistance; 4) Inter-American Investment Corporation (IIC) promotes private sector development with a special focus on small and medium-sized enterprises (SMEs) and provides technical assistance and financing in the form of equity investments, loans, and guarantees.
+The windows invest in a wide range of sectors, including education, health, infrastructure, services and industries, renewable energy, and financial markets.
 To further its development impact, the IDB Group partners with other impact investors, primarily through loan syndications and equity funds.

 The International Finance Corporation (IFC), a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector.
 Established in 1956, IFC is owned by 184 member countries with offices in nearly 100 countries.
 IFC’s vision is that people should have the opportunity to escape poverty and improve their lives.
 IFC addresses development challenges in emerging markets through direct investments and advisory services to firms.
 IFC also works at a policy level to improve business environments and set standards of social and environmental practice.